taraqfarhan/ggl/README.md

 No need to make the script executable explicitly.

 ## **3. Running the Script Globally**
+Run the script in a terminal to verify it works globally.

 - **macOS/Linux**:
   Open a new terminal and type:
   ```bash